olab/OLab4/README.md

 	$ docker-compose up -d

-  Depending on the speed of the internet connection, those may take some time as the container creation downloads several images and operating system requisites.
-We are aware that there are some warnings of deprecated packages (like ruby), but this will not affect the container installation.
+  Depending on the speed of the internet connection, those may take some time as the container creation downloads several images and operating system prerequisites.
+We are aware that there are some warnings of deprecated packages (like ruby), but this will not adversely affect the container functionality.

-  When the creation has completed, open Docker Desktop.
-Verify the 'olab4-developer' container is running.
+  When docker-compose has completed, verify the 'olab4-developer' container is running.
 If the container creation was successful, you should see the following two log file lines that signify that the container is running:

 	2017-11-29 12:28:35,941 INFO success: httpd entered RUNNING state, process has stayed up for > than 1 seconds (startsecs) 2017-11-29 12:28:35,941 INFO success: mariadb entered RUNNING state, process has stayed up for > than 1 seconds (startsecs)

 •	Open a container shell prompt by selecting the running container in Docker Desktop and clicking the 'CLI' icon.
 If working, the shell window should display the following command prompt:

 	sh-4.2#